 A candidate with a strong fit with their organisation’s culture will be more likely to hit the ground running and be considerably more effective, giving you a greater (and more instant) return on investment.
 When employees fit in, they tend to stick around and stay in position longer.

 When recruiting a new team member, many hiring businesses focus first on the skills that will be needed for the role.
-The trouble with this is that, while these skills may be relevant now, things move fast in IT – what you need TODAY may not be what you need in a year, or for the next project.
+The trouble with this is that, while these skills may be relevant now, things move fast in IT and other disciplines such as technical SEO – what you need TODAY may not be what you need in a year, or for the next project.
 Current skills can be an unstable foundation for hiring.
 Much better to aim for cultural fit, unlike role-specific skills, this cannot easily be taught or trained.
 Although talent can adapt to fit in better over time, this is no match for a natural meeting of company culture and an individual’s attitude and behaviour.

 The impact that a new recruit who comes “plug and play” ready can have on a team can be transformational, the impact of a poor cultural fit can disruptive and not in a good way!